-Dato' Mohd Sallehuddin bin Othman
+Dato' Mohd Sallehuddin bin Othman (Non-Independent Non-Executive Director)

-Dato' Mohd Sallehuddin bin Othman ("Dato' Sallehuddin"), was appointed as a Director of the Bank on 20 November 2013.
-He was appointed as the Chairman of the Board on 1 June 2019.
-He is also a member of the Risk Management Committee, Audit Committee, Nomination Committee and Remuneration Committee.
+Dato' Mohd Sallehuddin bin Othman ("Dato' Sallehuddin"), was appointed as a Director of the Bank on 20 November 2013; and appointed as the Chairman of the Board on 1 June 2019.
+He was re-designated as Non-Independent Non-Executive Director upon his 9-year tenure as Independent Director ended on 19 November 2022 and also ceased as member of Nomination Committee.
+On 30 June 2023, he retired as Non-Independent Non-Executive Director of the Bank and ceased as a member of the Risk Management Committee, Audit Committee and Remuneration Committee.
 He graduated from MARA Institute of Technology with ACCA qualification and from Luton College of Technology, UK with ICMA qualification.
 He holds a M. Sc in Administrative Sciences from City University of London, UK.